Skip to main content

 Does the description explain when to use this tool, when not to, or what alternatives exist?

-The description provides usage context ('for important ongoing threads that should stay mentally fresh across sessions/clients') but does not specify when not to use it or offer alternatives.
-The guidance is implied rather than explicit.
+The description provides a usage context: 'Use this for important ongoing threads that should stay mentally fresh across sessions/clients.'
+This implies the tool is for maintaining continuity on significant topics.
+However, it does not explicitly state when not to use it or mention alternative tools.

 Agents often have multiple tools that could apply.
 Explicit usage guidance like "use X instead of Y when Z" prevents misuse.